Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \begin{definition}[Target Parameters] The target parameters are

 and

 \end{definition}

-The parameter $\eta^S$ indicates the average firm-level responsiveness of employment to wage changes in a hypothetical economy without wage constraints.
-This parameter reveals the average potential monopsony power that firms hold, and is informative of, for example, the extent to which minimum wage policies may result in employment losses.
-Similarly, $\theta^S$ indicates the average firm-level responsiveness of wages to value added changes.
-This parameter informs, for example, how government policies that influence a firm's demand would be transmitted to the wages of workers in a setting without wage constraints.
+The parameter $\bar{\eta}$ indicates the average firm-level responsiveness of employment to wage changes in a hypothetical economy without wage constraints.
+This parameter reveals the average potential monopsony power that firms hold and is informative, for example, of the extent to which minimum wage policies may result in employment losses.
+Similarly, $\bar{\theta}$ indicates the average firm-level responsiveness of wages to value-added changes.
+This parameter, for example, informs how government policies that influence a firm's demand are transmitted to workers' wages in a setting without wage constraints.

 \paragraph{Connection of target parameters with theoretical model.}